xin-huang/SeleDiff/README.md

         Huang X, Jin L, He Y. 2018.
 SeleDiff: A fast and scalable tool for estimating and testing selection differences between populations. *In submission*.
-- For more details, please see the manual.
+- For more details, please see the manual in `./docs`.

 ## Installation
 To install `SeleDiff`, you should first install [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)